Acular

 INDICATIONS AND USAGE :

-ketorolac tromethamine is indicated for the short-term (5 days) management of moderately severe, acute pain that requires analgesia at the opioid level, usually in a postoperative setting.
+ketorolac tromethamine is indicated for the short-term (equal to or less than5 days) management of moderately severe, acute pain that requires analgesia at the opioid level, usually in a postoperative setting.
 Therapy should always be initiated with ketorolac tromethamine IV/IM and oral ketorolac tromethamine is to be used only as continuation treatment, if necessary.
 Combined use of ketorolac tromethamine IV/IM and oral ketorolac tromethamine is not to exceed 5 days of use because of the potential of increasing the frequency and severity of adverse reactions associated with the recommended doses (see WARNINGS, PRECAUTIONS, DOSAGE AND ADMINISTRATION, and ADVERSE REACTIONS).
 Patients should be switched to alternative analgesics as soon as possible, but ketorolac tromethamine therapy is not to exceed 5 days.

 ketorolac tromethamine IV/IM has been used concomitantly with morphine and meperidine, and has shown an opioid-sparing effect.
 For breakthrough pain, it is recommended to supplement the lower end of the ketorolac tromethamine IV/IM dosage range with low doses of narcotics prn, unless otherwise contraindicated. ketorolac tromethamine IV/IM and narcotics should not be administered in the same syringe (see DOSAGE AND ADMINISTRATION), Pharmaceutical Information for ketorolac tromethamine IV/IM.